holepunchto/pear-docs/guide/making-a-pear-terminal-app.md

-import crypto from 'hypercore-crypto' // Cryptographic functions for generating the key in app import readline from 'bare-readline'  // Module for reading user input in terminal import tty from 'bare-tty'            // Module to control terminal behavior
+import crypto from 'hypercore-crypto' // Cryptographic functions for generating the key in app import readline from 'bare-readline'  // Module for reading user input in terminal import tty from 'bare-tty'            // Module to control terminal behavior import process from 'bare-process'    // Process control for Bare

 const { teardown, config, updates } = Pear    // Import configuration options, updates and cleanup functions from Pear